SettleMint

 List adapters

-List aggregator adapters created through the feed adapter factory:
+List aggregator adapters created through the feed adapter factory.
+Each item returns the adapter address, subject, and topic ID.

 curl "$DALP_API_URL/system/feeds/adapters?first=20&skip=0" \